worthmine/Text-vCard-Precisely/README.md

 To handle an address book with several vCard entries in it, start with [Text::vFile::asData](https://metacpan.org/pod/Text::vFile::asData) and then come back to this module.

-Note that the vCard RFC requires version() and full\_name().
+Note that the vCard RFC requires `VERSION` and `FN`.
 This module does not check or warn yet if these conditions have not been met

 # Constructors